Rjkingg/hotel-first-github-repo/github-introduction.md

 # GitHub Introduction

 ## GitHub Vocabulary
-- Git
+- Git - version control software
-- GitHub
+- GitHub - online platform for sharing code and tracking versions
-- remote
+- remote - "in the cloud" or the GitHub platform
-- local
+- local - my computer
-- branch
+- branch - path between local and remote
-- clone
+- clone - putting a repo on my local
-- repo (repository)
+- repo (repository) - named folder that is attached to GitHub
+- GUI - graphic user interface, point and clock, icons, menu grids
-- GUI
+- CLI - coomand line interface, not a GUI
-- markdown
+- markdown - text based language for documenting code

 ## GitHub Commands